Meiji Constitution: Drafting

 On October 21, 1881, Itō Hirobumi was appointed to chair a government bureau to research various forms of constitutional government, and in 1882, Itō led an overseas mission to observe and study various systems first-hand.
 The United States Constitution was rejected as too liberal.
 The French and Spanish models were rejected as tending toward despotism.
 The Reichstag and legal structures of the German Empire, particularly that of Prussia, proved to be of the most interest to the Constitutional Study Mission.
 Influence was also drawn from the British Westminster system, although it was considered as being unwieldy and granting too much power to Parliament.

 He also rejected some notions as unfit for Japan, as they stemmed from European constitutional practice and Christianity.
 He therefore added references to the kokutai or "national polity" as the justification of the emperor's authority through his divine descent and the unbroken line of emperors, and the unique relationship between subject and sovereign.

 The Council of State was replaced in 1885 with a cabinet headed by Itō as Prime Minister.
 The positions of Chancellor, Minister of the Left, and Minister of the Right, which had existed since the seventh century, were abolished.
 In their place, the Privy Council was established in 1888 to evaluate the forthcoming constitution, and to advise Emperor Meiji.

 The draft committee included Inoue Kowashi, Kaneko Kentarō, Itō Miyoji and Iwakura Tomomi, along with a number of foreign advisors, in particular the German legal scholars Rudolf von Gneist and Lorenz von Stein.
 The central issue was the balance between sovereignty vested in the person of the Emperor, and an elected representative legislature with powers that would limit or restrict the power of the sovereign.
-After numerous drafts from 1886–1888, the final version was submitted to Emperor Meiji in April 1888.
+After numerous drafts from 1886 to 1888, the final version was submitted to Emperor Meiji in April 1888.
 The Meiji Constitution was drafted in secret by the committee, without public debate.